 Elsewhere, lobbying firms have taken U.S. politicians to Azerbaijan.
 In late May 2013, Oklahoma Rep. Jim Bridenstine traveled from Tulsa to Baku under the auspices of the Houston-based Turquoise Council of Americans and Eurasians (TCAE), a 501(c)(3) organization, which is apparently close to the Turkish Islamist cleric in exile Fethullah Gulen.
 According to Bridenstine’s Post-Travel Disclosure Form filed with the House Committee on Ethics, he described TCAE as being “committed to establishing and advancing long-term relationships and close cooperation between the U.S. and Azerbaijan,” “[t]o introduc[ing] and provid[ing] exposure to Azerbaijan’s military, regional, energy security and economic issues,” and “[t]o promot[ing] mutual understanding through conversation.”
 (FP contacted Rep. Bridenstine’s office seeking comment but was told the congressman was too busy with legislative matters to be interviewed in time for publication.)

-On its website, TCAE claims to "make a bridge to the Turkic world" focusing on Turkey, Azerbaijan, and all of the post-Soviet Central Asian republics, but it’s also been linked to a number of charter schools founded in the United States by the Pennsylvania-based Gulen, now said to be the main antagonist of scandal-plagued Turkish Prime Minister Recep Tayyip Erdogan.
-Bridenstine was in Baku to attend a conference called "USA-Azerbaijan: Vision for the Future," a lavish affair sponsored by SOCAR, BP, ConocoPhillips and other energy majors, and opened by Ilham Aliyev.
-This multinational junket, complete with tours of a glittering new Caspian capital seen by many as a cross between Dubai and Paris, Washington Diplomat (the only publication to attend) because of its recognizable guests and speakers.
+On its website, TCAE claims to “make a bridge to the Turkic world” focusing on Turkey, Azerbaijan, and all of the post-Soviet Central Asian republics, but it’s also been linked to a number of charter schools founded in the United States by the Pennsylvania-based Gulen, now said to be the main antagonist of scandal-plagued Turkish Prime Minister Recep Tayyip Erdogan.
+Bridenstine was in Baku to attend a conference called “USA-Azerbaijan: Vision for the Future,” a lavish affair sponsored by SOCAR, BP, ConocoPhillips and other energy majors, and opened by Ilham Aliyev.
+This multinational junket, complete with tours of a glittering new Caspian capital seen by many as a cross between Dubai and Paris, barred reporters from Radio Free Europe/Radio Liberty, the one news outlet that has done the most digging on the Aliyev families’ questionable business dealings.
+But it earned write-ups by Politico, the Washington Post, and the Washington Diplomat (the only publication to attend) because of its recognizable guests and speakers.
 Among these were delegates from 42 states, 75 state representatives, 11 active congress members, and three newly retired Obama administration staffers: ex-Press Secretary Robert Gibbs, former Deputy Chief of Staff Jim Messina, and campaign strategist David Plouffe, all of whom received five-figure checks for addressing the conference, according to organizer and TCAE president Kemal Oksuz.